Key takeaways

 The role of electronic signatures in insurance

-- Sign and send policies in minutes
+- Issue and bind policies in minutes rather than days

 - Reduce errors caused by manual data entry or misplaced printed forms